alfrix/docs/docs/library/bnes.md

 ### Geometry and timing

-- The bnes core's internal FPS is 60
+- The bnes core's core provided FPS is 60
-- The bnes core's internal sample rate is 32000 Hz
+- The bnes core's core provided sample rate is 32000 Hz
 - The bnes core's core provided aspect ratio is (Ratio)

 ## Controllers

-### Device types

 The bnes core supports the following device type(s) in the controls menu, bolded device types are the default for the specified user(s):

-#### User 1 - 4 device types
+### User 1 - 2 device types

 - None - Doesn't disable input.
 - **RetroPad** - Joypad